700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 • advising a large corporate landowner on the effects of changes to proposed Telecoms Code changes, enabling them to plan the best future use of their sites;

 • successfully ensuring a utility company could secure the necessary rights for its electricity cables by advising on a lease that kept sacrosanct the layout and design of the landowner's property; and

 • enabling the sale of a high-value brownfield former manufacturing site for the corporate landowner by liaising between developer, planning authority and the community to overcome challenges presented by listed structures and their demolition.

-Jayne is an Associate in the Mines & Minerals team.
+Jayne is an Associate in the Mines and Minerals team.

 Jayne advises landowners on the registration of their land with the Land Registry which provides protection from third party claims, such as adverse possession.
 She helps clients who believe that they own land but lack paperwork and require a statutory declaration or statement of truth.

 Jayne acts for one of the largest landowners in the country, as well as commercial landowners, landed estates and land-holding trusts.